-Meet 7 Youth Activists Who Won the UN's 'Champions of the Earth' Award
+Meet the 2018 UN 'Champions of the Earth' Award Winners

 "Young people around the world have come up with amazing new ideas to help protect the environment."

 Turning diesel emissions into ink.
 Fostering coral reef farms.
 Empowering female environmentalists.

 These are some of the achievements of the winners of the United Nations’ 2018 Young Champions of the Earth Awards.

 A panel of judges working with the UN selected seven young people from around the world for their extraordinary work out of thousands of contenders for this year’s prize.
 Each winner receives $15,000 to fund their ventures and guidance and support from relevant experts.

 “For all the urgent environmental challenges we face, these Young Champions are a powerful reminder that the solutions to these challenges are within our grasp,” Head of UN Environment Erik Solheim said in a statement.
 “Each of these winners has a unique story to tell.
 Taken together the message our Young Champions send to the world is even stronger: Together we can innovate the future we want while preserving the environment we need.”

 The seven winners include Shady Rabab, an activist who teaches young people how to play musical instruments made from garbage in Luxor, Egypt.
 His “Garbage Conservatoire” initiative gets young people to clean up the streets of the city, while learning a useful and fun skill in the process.